 - 1. Planning Permission will normally be approved for development within the Built-up Area Boundary, subject to compliance with other policies of the plan, providing: - i.
 The design and location of the development is appropriate and sympathetic to the Parish's character and appearance in terms of scale, massing, aspect, siting, layout, density, building materials (colour, texture), landscaping, design features, and specifically does not encroach upon any roadway or twitten so as to alter the outstanding landscape, coastline, historic build and archaeological environment; - ii.
 It seeks to protect and enhance onsite habitats and associated networks thus protecting biodiversity. - iii.
-It does not, in any way, encroach upon land within the Gaps Between Settlements or result in the loss of Grade 1 or 2 agricultural land as defined by the Agricultural Land Classification; - iv.
-It is in-scale with adjacent buildings, takes account of the ridgeline of existing structures and is of a size that does not dominate the surroundings, or the wider Parish.
-In general it should be small scale or community based; - v.
-It has a minimal impact on users and occupiers of nearby property and land and does not cause loss of sunlight, over-shadowing, over-looking issues, loss of privacy, anti-social noise/disturbance or have an over-bearing presence; - vi.
-It incorporates green technology to cater for climate change in the form of water harvesting and storage, waste disposal, green roofs, soakaways, will effectively manage water, renewable energy, and that connection to the electricity distribution network, or appropriate energy storage facility, will not result in unacceptable impacts upon the landscape, natural and historic environment or visual and residential amenity; - vii.
-It does not add to air, light or noise pollution and in any way increase the flood risk to the Parish; - viii.
-It provides sufficient off-road car parking for its intended use; - ix.
-In the case of the installation of solar panels and/or wind turbines to residential properties they sympathetically relate to and are visually integrated, and are compatible with the landscape in both scale and positioning to not intrude upon the skyline, or generate noise or vibration nuisance for neighbours. - 2.
-Any new development proposals, including self-building, rebuilding or alterations, will be supported, unless: - i.
-Any change in nature of front gardens includes impermeable surfaces;
+It is in-scale with adjacent buildings, takes account of the ridgeline of existing structures and is of a size that does not dominate the surroundings, or the wider Parish; - iv.
+It has a minimal impact on users and occupiers of nearby property and land and does not cause loss of sunlight, over-shadowing, over-looking issues, loss of privacy, anti-social noise/disturbance or have an over-bearing presence; - v.
+It has been demonstrated how the development will incorporate green technology where possible and be energy efficient; - vi.
+It does not add to air, light or noise pollution and in any way increase the flood risk to the Parish; - vii.
+It provides sufficient off-road car parking for its intended use; and - viii.
+In the case of the installation of solar panels and/or wind turbines to residential properties that require planning permission, they sympathetically relate to and are visually integrated, and are compatible with the landscape in both scale and positioning to not intrude upon the skyline, or generate noise or vibration nuisance for neighbours.

+2. Any new development proposals, including self-building, rebuilding or alterations, will be supported, unless:

-- ii.
-It is a development by way of a sub-division of plots, especially a "back garden" building that creates an additional property; - iii.
-A need in the Parish is clearly demonstrated in an objectively assessed housing needs analysis; - iv.
-It includes tree felling, with or without Preservation Orders, unless the following are provided: - \circ ~ land and tree survey - o a tree constraints plan - an arboricultural implications assessment to include a tree protection plan and arboricultural method statement; - v.
-It involves alterations and extensions which do not retain and enhance the condition and character of the existing building, then the proposals must: - \circ $\;$ Not erode the spatial character and pattern of the area - \circ $\;$ Not alter frontages to the detriment of the street scene - \circ $\;$ Enhance the building and its surroundings, maintaining form and style $\;$ - \circ ~ Use materials which reflect the current character of the building - \circ $\;$ Remain in-keeping with the original scale and proportion of the original building - Ensure that important features of the original building are not lost; - vi.
-It involves conversion of buildings for commercial use or change of use applications; - vii.
-It is a proposal for Agricultural, Forestry and Horticultural workers dwellings, including temporary structures or caravans; - viii.
-It proposes to increase the number of beach huts situated along the coastline of Kingston Parish which would affect the distinctive character of the coastline and/or shingle beach. - ix.
-It proposes development of any commercial solar array or wind turbine farms for the purpose of electricity generation that will have adverse impacts to landscape, habitats, the historic environment and residential amenity including visual, noise and odour impacts. - 3.
-Grade 2 Listed buildings within Kingston Parish, as depicted on Map 7(i) Heritage Designations, should be preserved for future generations:
+- i.
+Any change in nature of front gardens includes predominately impermeable surfaces; - Where it includes tree felling, with or without Preservation Orders, an Arboricultural Assessment concludes that the tree(s) has no environmental or amenity value, or is diseased or requires felling for safety reasons; - iii.
+It involves alterations and extensions which do not retain and enhance the condition and character of the existing building, then the proposals must: - Not erode the spatial character and pattern of the area - o Not alter frontages to the detriment of the street scene - Enhance the building and its surroundings, maintaining form and style - Use materials which reflect the current character of the building - Remain in-keeping with the original scale and proportion of the original building - Ensure that important features of the original building are not lost; - iv.
+It proposes to increase the number of beach huts situated along the coastline of Kingston Parish; and - v.
+It proposes development of any commercial solar array or wind turbine farms for the purpose of electricity generation that will have adverse impacts to landscape, habitats, the historic environment and residential amenity including visual, noise and odour impacts.

+3. Grade II Listed buildings within Kingston Parish, as depicted on Map 7(i) - Heritage Designations, and their setting and any features of special architectural or historic interest which they possess should be preserved.